ScottArbeit/Grace/docs/Frequently asked questions.md

 Well, you won't be able to run many Grace commands.
 And you probably won't be able to do lots of other things that you usually do.

 More and more of us rely on cloud services and connectivity to the Internet just to do our jobs.
 Think about this: if your Internet connection went down, could you continue to do your job as a developer, or would you have to stop?
-Some could keep working, but if you can't, not having a connection to your source control server is the least of your concerns compared to not having a connection to Azure or AWS or wherever your cloud stuff is... not to mention CoPilot and StackOverflow and your favorite search engine.
+Some of you could keep working, but if you can't, not having a connection to your source control server is the least of your concerns compared to not having a connection to Azure or AWS or wherever your cloud stuff is... not to mention Copilot and StackOverflow and your favorite search engine.

 With the growth of satellite Internet, we're connecting more and more of the world at high-enough bandwidth to use centralized version control without issue.
 And I'm not designing for the 0.000001% "but I'm on a flight without Internet" scenario.

 If being able to use local version control while you're not connected to the Internet is an important scenario for you, please use Git.
 It's great at that.
-I'm guessing that there's still a small - important, but small - percentage of programmers in the world that _really need_ that.
-For the vast majority of us, though, assuming a working Internet connection isn't a big deal anymore.
+I'm guessing that there's still a small – important, but small – percentage of programmers in the world that _really_ need that.
+For the rest of us, the vast majority of us, assuming a working Internet connection isn't a concern in 2024, and will be even less of a concern in 2026, 2028, etc.

 Anyway, Grace won't stop you from continuing to edit the local copies of your files that you already have.
 When your Internet connection resumes, `grace watch` will catch you up immediately.